EMMC-ASBL/tripper/docs/units/units.md

 ```

-The `get_unit_info()` returns a dict with attribute access with description of the unit provided by the ontology.
+Units have an `info` property providing a dict with attribute access with description of the unit provided by the ontology.
 It contains the following fields:

   - **name**: Preferred label.